 Window Resizer resizes the browser window to mimic various screen resolutions making it very useful for web developers to test their layouts, especially while working with responsive designs.

 Most standard mobile, tablet, and desktop are covered, and there are options to add custom sizes if your desired resolution is not already mentioned.
-This Chrome extension also has an option to export your settings and import them to another computer.
+This Chrome extension also has the option to export your settings and import them to another computer.

 This plugin provides real devices to test on and not emulators/simulators.
 It launches new test sessions on real browsers with a couple of clicks.
-You can also initiate up to 12 browsers for effortless access, switch between browsers, and spend less time on the overall testing process, using the Chrome Extension.
+You can also initiate up to 12 browsers for effortless access, switch between browsers, and spend less time on the overall testing process using the Chrome Extension.